aman5319/DVC-DOWNLOAD/README.md

 Install Expect in your system.

-For Ubuntu `sudo apt-get install expect` works.
+For Ubuntu `sudo apt-get install expect`

 Installation
 ======